How to create and use Metric Formulas - for Investors

 Using metric formulas to extract insights

-Formulas are a great way to extract further insights from the metric data you're already collecting from companies.
+Formulas are a great way to extract insights from the portfolio metric data you've got in your Visible account.

 To create a formula, navigate to Metrics, followed by Portfolio metrics.
 From here, navigate to the top right of your account and select +New formula.